 Custom tabs are useful to load external third-party web applications.
-Using Configuration, you can add and configure (the information that will be displayed) custom tabs to Work Queue, Unit Operations, or Process Orders applications.
+Using Configuration, you can add and configure (the information that will be displayed) custom tabs to Work Queue, Unit Operations, Process Orders, Activities, or Receiving Inspection applications.

-Note: The external application URL must be Cross-Origin Resource Sharing (CORS)-enabled so that specified input parameters or custom properties can be transferred from the integrated application to the external application.
+The external application URL must be Cross-Origin Resource Sharing (CORS)-enabled so that specified input parameters or custom properties can be transferred from the integrated application to the external application.